hyperledger/fabric/docs/source/build_network.rst

 .. code:: bash

         # By default, this joins ``peer0.org1.example.com`` only
-        # the <channel-ID>.block was returned by the previous command
+        # the <channel-ID.block> was returned by the previous command

          peer channel join -b <channel-ID.block>